NclRSE-Training/hpc-intro-rocket/episodes/60-parallel-job.md

 ## Running the Serial Job on a Compute Node

-Replicate the `pi.py` script in the `/nobackup/proj/training/userid` space on Cirrus.
+Replicate the `pi.py` script in the `/nobackup/proj/training/userid` space on Rocket.
 Guidance on how to do this can be found at the beginning of this episode.

 Create a submission file, requesting one task on a single node.
-If we do not specify a maximum walltime for the job using `--time=<hh:mm:ss>` then (on Cirrus) the job will be submitted with the `short` default maximum time of 20 minutes.
-To avoid a warning message we will allocate a very generous 1 minute.
+If we do not specify a maximum walltime for the job using `--time=<hh:mm:ss>` then the job will be submitted with the `short` default maximum time of 1 minute (NB partition names and default time limits will vary between HPC systems).

 ```bash
 [userid@login01 ~]$  nano serial-pi.sh